General Science, B.A.

 Format: Face-to-face classes

 "The courses at Immaculata academically and mentally prepared me to work in the field.
 Having the ability to choose electives allowed me to focus my studies on a specific topic that I found an interest in.
 Challenging at times, my professors were extremely knowledgeable, approachable, and wanted to see each of their students succeed.
 Learning with them in small classes helped me to stand out from other applicants, whether it be for an internship or job."

 To enhance your academic coursework, you can participate in clubs and professional organizations, such as the American Chemical Society (ACS), the Bio-Chem Club, and Sigma Zeta National Science and Mathematics Honor Society.
 You can also engage in scientific research, either through an internship or through a project conducted under the direction of a faculty member.

-With a B.A. in general science, you may choose to become a science teacher, a researcher, a doctor or health care worker.
-Immaculata will help you prepare for your career path by connecting you with opportunities for student teaching or advising you on graduate school admission.
+With a B.A. in general science, you may choose to become a researcher, a doctor or health care worker.
+Immaculata will help you prepare for your career path by advising you on graduate school admission.

 0:1Student to Faculty Ratio

 With a 10:1 student/faculty ratio, personalized academic attention is a hallmark of Immaculata’s programs.